polizoto/align_transcript/README.md

 Preliminary:
 * Every sentence must be on the same line in the TXT file (1 single line of text)
 * Include speaker IDs and non-speech sounds in brackets (they will be ignored for alignment)
-* The TXT file and the AUDIO file must have the same name and be located in the same directory.
+* The TXT file and the AUDIO file must have the same name.
+They must also be located in the same directory.
 * HONORIFICS is a file containing abbreviations with periods that should not be treated as the end of a sentence (for segmenting).
 This file should be in same directory as scripts.
 * sentence-boundary.pl is a perl script that places all the sentences in a TXT file on their own lines.
 This file should be in the same directory as the script.
 1. Open the Terminal